An Empirical Study on Information Extraction using Large Language Models: Experimental Protocol

 \subsection{Setup}

-To conduct a thorough evaluation of ChatGPT's capabilities, for each IE sub-task, we first measure the performance of zero-shot scenario.
+To conduct a thorough evaluation of GPT-4's capabilities, for each IE sub-task, we first measure the performance of the zero-shot scenario.
 Then, we investigate the impact of few-shot in-context learning (ICL) and few-shot chain-of-thought (COT) prompting on the performance.
-Specifically, we manually design 5 different zero-shot prompts for each sub-task since ChatGPT is sensitive to different prompts, and report the mean and standard deviation values to alleviate the randomness of prompts.
-To construct few-shot ICL prompts, we select the zero-shot prompt with best performance and add the randomly selected samples from the corresponding training set.
-For few-shot COT prompts, we add the chain-of-thought explanations to the few-shot ICL prompts, where the chain-of-thought explanations are manually constructed with the help of ChatGPT.
-To eliminate the randomness of selected samples, we select five different groups and also report the means and standard deviations.
+For the construction of few-shot ICL prompts, we use the zero-shot prompt as the basic component and add randomly selected samples from the corresponding training set.
+For few-shot COT prompts, we add the chain-of-thought explanations to the few-shot ICL prompts, where the chain-of-thought explanations are manually constructed via dialog with ChatGPT.
+To eliminate the randomness of selected samples, we select three different groups of samples for construction and report their mean performance.

-We use the official API to generate all outputs from ChatGPT.
+We use the official API to generate all outputs from GPT-4.
 To prevent the influence of dialogue history, we generate the response separately for each testing sample.
-Unlike other work where only 30-50 samples are selected for evaluation\cite{jiao2023is-chatgpt, wei2023zero-shot}, we use the entire test set of most dataset in Section~\ref{sec: all_used_datasets} for evaluation.
+Unlike other work where only 30-50 samples are selected for evaluation\cite{jiao2023is-chatgpt, wei2023zero-shot}, we use the entire deduplicated test set of most datasets in Section~\ref{sec: all_used_datasets} for evaluation.
 Too few samples will lead to low coverage and high randomness of results, too many samples are limited by the rate and expense of accessing OpenAI's API.
-Since most of datasets we use have a test set with less than 3000 samples, we limit the number of samples to a maximum of 3000 by random sampling.
+Since most of the datasets we use have a test set with less than 2000 samples, we limit the number of samples to a maximum of 2000 through random sampling.

-Besides, we compare ChatGPT with the state-of-the-art result for each sub-task.
-For the metric, we use F1 metric for all sub-tasks.
-See the Appendix~\ref{appendix: metric_criteria} for the F1 calculation criteria of all sub-tasks.